The Bunyas: History

 On 18 April 1982, Vincent Crow, a concerned local historian, applied to the Heritage Council of New South Wales for a conservation order to be placed on the property.
 This was put into effect on 3 December 1982 and had the effect of preventing demolition or alteration of any building or plantings on the land without prior approval of the Heritage Council.
 This interim conservation order was renewed in September 1984.
 A permanent conservation order was placed on The Bunyas in 1986.

 In November 1984 The Bunyas was purchased by The Scout Association of Australia to become their NSW headquarters.
 Scouts Australia restored the home and put a sympathetic extension on the former servants' quarters wing (the western side of the house) (1985–86) which can be seen from Rogers Avenue.
 The new west wing provided offices, bathrooms and other areas for the scouts.
 Part of the servants' quarters containing small rooms facing Rogers Avenue was demolished and an addition made.
 In converting the house to provide efficient office accommodation and comfortable meeting facilities, Scouts Australia restored the principal rooms and building exterior.

-In 1999 The Bunyas was listed on the NSW State Heritage Register.
+In 1999 The Bunyas was added to the NSW State Heritage Register.

 Scouts Australia vacated the property in 2004.
 They sold the property to Korean-born developer Jin Park for a reported $4 million.
 In 2005, The Bunyas was rezoned from Special Uses: Scouts to Residential and returned to residential use.
 The 1985 west wing was to be used as a home office, in which a recent door was infilled and two new openings made.
 The property sold for $5,250,000 in September 2012.

 Description

 Site

 The site is on the western side of Haberfield Garden Suburb, once (but not now) facing Parramatta Road.
-It is a large, flat yet irregularly shaped land parcel of 5088sq.m (Crow, 2010, 199 says 5085.9 sq.m), having a 66m frontage to Rogers Avenue (off Parramatta Road).
+It is a large, flat yet irregularly shaped land parcel of 5088 m2, (Note: Crow, 2010, 199 states 5085.9 m2) having a 66 m frontage to Rogers Avenue (off Parramatta Road).
 Rogers Avenue is characterised by single-storey detached houses and brush box (Lophostemon confertus) avenue tree planting.
-Neighbouring houses are predominantly of the period Federation and California Bungalow styles.
+Neighbouring houses are predominantly of the period Federation and California bungalow styles.
 To the south facing Parramatta Road is a car yard/service station.

-5084 square meter property, rolling generous grounds with expansive lawn areas, established trees including Bunya pine (Araucaria bidwillii), Illawarra flame tree (Brachychiton acerifolium), Cocos Island/Queen palm (Syragus romanzoffianum), Nile/African lilies (Agapanthus orientalis cv.) etc.
+The 5,088-square-metre (54,770 sq ft) property includes grounds with lawn areas and established trees, including bunya pine (Araucaria bidwillii), Illawarra flame tree (Brachychiton acerifolium), Cocos Island/Queen palm (Syragus romanzoffianum), and Nile/African lilies (Agapanthus orientalis cv.).